infor-design/enterprise-ng/QUICKSTART.md

   "node"
 ]
 ```
-## SohoXI Assets
+## Step 5 : SohoXI Assets
-Angular-CLI is not capable of automatically copying assets from dependencies in node_modules.
+Angular-CLI is currently not capable of automatically copying assets from dependencies in node_modules.
 The easiest way to overcome this is to add a prebuild step which can be run as part of
 npm.
 This example uses **gulp** to copy the assets from the sohoxi folder into the src/assets folder of the
 application.

 Create a gulpfile.js file in the root of your project, consisting of the following:
 ```typescript
 var gulp = require('gulp');